aaronpkelly/aaronpkelly.github.io/FOOTER.md

 - Turn each of your public docs into a post.
 There is value in sharing them
 - ? all development projects should have their own markdown file, or if they are an incubating idea, be listed in _myProjects.md_.

-# my bandcamp
-i like making music: aaronkelly.bandcamp.com

-# Posts
-One of the major sections of this website.
-Information and opinion about a particular topic, hopefully be well curated.
-Posts will be revisted over time and updated.
-Some posts will take the form of larger walkthrough guides that I have created to share my experiences in a particular topic.